Uniform MCP Server

 This guide explains how to get started with Uniform MCP Server.
 If you are unfamiliar with MCP Server, please take a look at the MCP docs.

-Uniform MCP Server allows any MCP client (Cursor, Windsurf, etc.) to use Uniform API to create and manage developer artifacts like components and content types.
+Uniform MCP Server allows any MCP client (Cursor, Windsurf, Claude , etc.) to use Uniform API to create and manage developer artifacts like components and content types.
 This capability accelerates development and significantly reduces iteration loops.

 AI Credits Required